 Stick to a regular meal plan.

-There are special foods you get a chance to taste only during the holidays.
+There are special foods you only get a chance to taste during the holidays.
 Maybe it’s your aunt’s sweet potato pie, the sugar cookies from your neighbors, or the green bean casserole with those crispy fried onions on top that your grandmother makes.
-Don’t worry, with some pre-planning, you can still eat these special foods.
+Don’t worry.
+With some planning, you can still include all of your favorite holiday treats.

-Allow yourself to have a small serving of these special foods.
-Do not skip meals to fit them in.
-Since these foods may cause a spike in blood sugar, have them with a full, well-balanced meal including some protein and fat to help keep your blood sugar levels stable.
-Indulging in treats can help you celebrate the holidays without feeling deprived.
+Allow yourself to have a small serving of these special foods, and don’t skip meals to fit them in.
+Make sure you have sweet treats with a well-balanced meal, including some protein and fat, to help support stable blood sugar levels.
+Indulging in your holiday favorites can help you celebrate without feeling deprived.

-If you’re traveling or out running errands, you might not find what you usually eat at a rest stop or a fast food restaurant.
-However, you can still make healthful choices.
-Although the scent of a Cinnabon might be enticing, here are some tips for making healthy decisions when you are out that are tasty and filling:
+If you’re traveling or out running errands, you might not find what you usually eat at a rest stop or a fast-food restaurant.
+Check out tips for making healthy food choices when you’re on the go:

-- Keep some portable snacks with you, such as nuts and fruit.
+- Pack some shelf-stable snacks from home, such as nuts and fruit.